filamentphp/filament/packages/forms/docs/05-validation.md

 }
 ```

-Alternatively if you are using admin panel and you want this behaviour on all the pages:
+Alternatively, if you are using admin panel and you want this behaviour on all the pages, add this inside the `boot()` method of your `AppServiceProvider`:

 ```php
 use Filament\Notifications\Notification;